 The idea behind price realism is to prevent situations where your price for an item or service is so low that it directly questions your understanding of the contract requirements and risk of poor performance.

 Bid Protest Review of Pricing Evaluations

 Price Reasonableness Analysis

-The FAR requires to the government contracting agencies to perform and price reasonableness evaluation of the apparent winner’s proposal.
+The FAR requires the government contracting agencies to perform and price reasonableness analysis of the apparent winner’s proposal.
 Once the agency determines that the contractor’s price is not too high, then it has essentially decided that the price is fair and reasonable.
 See FAR 15.404-1(b)(2).